winsiderss/systeminformer/README.md

 ## Building the project

-Requires Visual Studio (2017 or later).
+Requires Visual Studio (2019 or later).

 Execute `build_release.cmd` located in the `build` directory to compile the project or load the `ProcessHacker.sln` and `Plugins.sln` solutions if you prefer building the project using Visual Studio.

-You can download the free [Visual Studio Community Edition](https://www.visualstudio.com/vs/community/) to build, run or develop Process Hacker.
+You can download the free [Visual Studio Community Edition](https://www.visualstudio.com/vs/community/) to build the Process Hacker source code.

-## Additional information

-You cannot run the 32-bit version of Process Hacker on a 64-bit system and expect it to work correctly, unlike other programs.

 ## Enhancements/Bugs